ZacharyCao/zacharycao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD candidate in Management Science and Engineering, currently in the third year of an integrated Master's and PhD program.
+I am a PhD candidate in Management Science and Engineering, currently in the fifth year of an integrated Master's and PhD program.
 I graduated from Tianjin University in 2020 with a Bachelor's degree in Industrial Engineering.

 My research interests lie at the intersection of information system and operations management.
-My current research focuses on (i) green supply chain management under asymmetric information, (ii) regulation of online reviews, and (iii) digital privacy.
+My current research focuses on (i) Corporate Social Responsibility, (ii) AI in Operation Management, and (iii) Digital Privacy.

 <!--
 # 🔥 News